Quick Links to Info Below

 You will notice that some of the paperwork above state an “until action“.
 That is, you should keep these documents forever up until the action stated.
 So, if you update your will, keep the new version and shred the older one.

 Tax documents can vary.
 If you want to know how long you need to keep your taxes and forms, click here to read the IRS’ guidelines.
-Personally, I keep receipts and invoices for 1 year after filing my return.
-I keep tax documents like W-2’s and 1099’s for 3 years and finally, I keep my actual return for 7 years.
+Personally, I keep receipts, invoices, tax documents like W-2’s and 1099’s for 3 years after filing my return.
+However, I keep my actual return for 7 years.

 If you need more help organizing these documents, click here to read my Organizing Tax Documents post.